digiscot/digiscot-website/pages/onedigital.md

-## New Developments- December 2015
+## New Developments- January 2016

-Over the last two months our One Digital team has been taking shape.
-Development Officers: Maddie and Eilidh have begun making contact with Third Sector Interfaces (TSIs) across Scotland to discuss local needs and challenges, as well as learning about the digital work already taking place.
-Our Project manager Beth has only recently arrived but is busy at the helm of our project and has got us up and running.
-You can follow the progress of Team One Digital with: <a href="http://www.scvo.org.uk/blog/gearing-up-for-one-digital/" class="btn btn-primary btn-lg">Beth's new blog</a> <a href="http://www.scvo.org.uk/blog/help-your-organisation-go-digital/" class="btn btn-primary btn-lg">Jo's new blog</a>
+Our One Digital team has taken shape and is growing still as the project gains ground.
+Development Officers: Maddie and Eilidh are busy signing up Third Sector Interfaces (TSIs) across Scotland and we are happy to announce that we have recently appointed our trainers and facilitators.
+You can follow the progress of Team One Digital with: <a href="http://www.scvo.org.uk/blog/gearing-up-for-one-digital/" class="btn btn-primary btn-lg">Beth's blog</a> <a href="http://www.scvo.org.uk/blog/help-your-organisation-go-digital/" class="btn btn-primary btn-lg">Jo's new blog</a>

 ## Stream three- Senior Leadership Action Learning